Roccellic acid

 Roccellic acid is a chemical compound with the molecular formula C17H32O4.
-It was first described in the 19th century as a chemical constituent of the lichen Roccella tinctoria.
+It was first described as a chemical constituent of the lichen Roccella tinctoria by Friedrich Heeren, sometime before 1830.
+He sent a purified sample to Liebig, who analyzed them in the fall of 1830.
 It has since been identified in a variety of other lichens including Roccella montagnei, Lobodirina cerebriformes, Lobodirina mahuiana, and Dirina lutosa, among others.

 Several laboratory syntheses of roccellic acid have been reported.

 Related compounds

 Toensbergianic acid is a stereoisomer of roccellic acid and angardianic acid has been reported to be closely related, but its exact chemical structure is undetermined.